Jett Atwood

-She is the creator of "Red Sparrow", detailing the trials of a rookie super hero, the Battlestar Galactica parody "Frakkin' Toasters" and the "Xena" parody "Battle-On".
-Some of her strips from "Battle-On" have been re-printed and featured in the books "Lucy Lawless & Renee O'Connor: Warrior Stars of Xena" and "How Xena Changed Our Lives", both by Nikki Stafford.
+She is the creator of Red Sparrow, detailing the trials of a rookie superhero, the Battlestar Galactica parody Frakkin' Toasters and the Xena parody Battle On.
+Some of her strips from Battle On have been reprinted and featured in the books Lucy Lawless & Renee O'Connor: Warrior Stars of Xena and How Xena Changed Our Lives, both by Nikki Stafford.

 Atwood is a regular contributor to Sunstone Magazine.